f5devcentral/f5-agility-labs-nginx/docs/class5/module5/recap.rst

 NGINX products were already provided within this lab.
 If you are interested in using these products yourself at a later date, note the following:

-  * If you plan to install NGINX Management Suite outside of this lab, make sure that you use a supported version of NGINX Plus, NGINX App Protect and Linux: https://docs.nginx.com/nginx-management-suite/admin-guides/installation/on-prem/install-guide/
+  * If you plan to install NGINX Instance Manager outside of this lab, make sure that you use a supported version of NGINX Plus, NGINX App Protect and Linux: https://docs.nginx.com/nginx-management-suite/admin-guides/installation/on-prem/install-guide/

   * If you plan to install NGINX App Protect WAF outside of this lab, make sure that you use a supported version of Linux and NGINX Plus: https://docs.nginx.com/nginx-app-protect-waf/admin-guide/install/